 - 1. Advanced Placement Courses approved by the College Board - 2.
 DANTES Subject Standardized Tests (DSSTs) - 3.
-CLEP credits that meet minimum ETS or ACE scores - 4.
-Military training approved by ACE - 5.
-Postsecondary institutions that are accredited by an accrediting agency recognized by the U.S. Department of Education or CHEA (Council for Higher Education Accreditation)
+CLEP credits that meet minimum ETS or ACE scores - Military training approved by ACE - 5.
+Postsecondary institutions that are accredited by an accrediting agency recognized by the U.S. Department of Education or CHEA (Council for Higher Education Accreditation) - 6.
+Organizations that are members of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators, Inc. (AICE)